Compare quotes for learner driver insurance to protect you while you're learning and until you pass your test.

 It is illegal to drive in the UK without insurance and you could face a fixed fine, six points on your licence and your car being seized and destroyed.

-You will need to have a UK Provisional driving licence and be at least 17 years old.
-You will also need a qualified driver to accompany you when you drive.
+You will need to have a UK provisional driving licence and be at least 17 years old.
+You will also need a qualified driver – aged 21 or older, with at least three years as a full licence holder – to accompany you when you drive.

 Driving an electric vehicle is a great option for those looking to reduce their carbon footprint.
 However, it can also be a great option if you are hoping to keep your driving costs low.Read More